botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 The `description` is a human-readable description of the argument.
 This is used in the error message if the argument is not valid.

-Combining all of this, let's create a custom command that takes two arguments: a coolness level and a user to apply it to.
+Combining all of this, let's create a custom command that takes two arguments: a coolness level and a user that is part of the server to apply said level to.

 ```go
 {{ $args := parseArgs 2 "" (carg "int" "coolness level") (carg "member" "target member") }}
 ```

-Note that we are using the `member` type here---in general, it is recommended to use the `member` type for user-related arguments, as it validates that the target user is also a member of the server.
-There are very limited use-cases for `user` and `userid`, which will be left as an exercise to the reader.

 ### Accessing Arguments